naohisas/KVS/Source/SupportQt/README.md

 ```

 ## Prerequisite
 To compile the SupportQt, the Qt needs to be installed.
-NOTE: Currently, Qt6 is not supported.
-Therefore, Qt5 is required to compile the SupportQt.

 ### Linux
 Not tested.